 I came across an article featuring an interview with Angela Davis Fegan, an artist and LGBTQ activist, in which Fegan condemned the gay rights movement for what she views as its domination by white, straight-acting gay men.
 She cited the campaign for same-sex marriage rights with its prescient concern for the legal and financial status of same-sex couples to illustrate her complaint.
 Shee asserted, “the push for marriage was largely about granting real estate and tax benefit rights to straight-acting, white, gay men.” (as cited in POPSUGAR) I am a masculine, white, gay man and view the gay rights movement and the legalization of same-sex marriage in particular as a good thing for all same-sex couples regardless of their sex, race or ethnicity.
 Fegan is not alone in her condemnation of the gay rights movement for the alleged domination by “white, straight-acting gay men.”
 Amrou Al-Kadhi, a gay drag performer, is critical of “the glorification of Olympic Poster boy Tom Daley and Academy Award winner Dustin Lance’s relationship.
 While it is a sign of progress that a gay relationship is celebrated nation wide, it is done in a manner that is “digestible” for a PG audience — a straight-acting Disney-fied gay couple (both attractive, white, masculine), giving gay men a pretty unobtainable ideal of success.” (as cited in i-D Magazine) .
 Still, by made me think about why I took up with the gay rights movement as a masculine, white, gay man beginning in 1989.
 Continue reading

-The issues of gay rights, religious liberty and tolerance of religion in Canada and the United States remain contentious.
+The issues of gay rights, religious liberty, and religion in Canada and the United States remain contentious.
 While the destigmatization of homosexuality is a welcome trend in Canada and the United States, it is by no means a fait accompli.
-Lawful discrimination on religious grounds against gay people remains an issue, notably in secondary and post-secondary education, as religious institutions operate and have sole proprietorship of their own high schools, colleges and universities.
+Lawful discrimination on religious grounds against gay people remains an issue, notably in secondary and post-secondary education, as religious institutions operate and have sole proprietorship of their high schools, colleges and universities.
 The issue of lawful discrimination against gay people on religious grounds and opposition to it from the wider society is highlighted by recent events concerning Trinity Western University in Langley, British Columbia and Lutheran High North (a high school ) in Houston, Texas.
 Both schools have moral codes founded on their interpretation of Christianity that bar sexual activity outside marriage and between persons of the same sex.
 The schools stand firm in their opposition to homosexuality in the face of controversy and maintain they are within their rights to do so.
-In either case, presumably, a gay student is welcome to attend, provided they abide by the moral codes instituted by the respective schools.
-This is legal in both Canada and the United States, but is it tolerable and what is the appropriate response for those who take issue with these school policies?
+In either case, presumably, a gay student is welcome to attend, provided they abide by the respective schools’ moral codes.
+It is legal in both Canada and the United States, but is it tolerable, and what is the appropriate response for those who take issue with these school policies?
 Continue reading

 There’s no business like show business, least of all in the United States.
 Americans love celebrity, flamboyance, sensationalism and showmanship whether it is in the entertainment industry, politics, business, journalism or religion.
 I am reminded of this in looking at the careers of Aimee Semple McPherson and Anita Sarkeesian, two women from Canada, who found fame and fortune in the United States by means of shameless self-promotion, partnership with men endowed with shrewd business acumen, and through a masterful use of electronic media to broadcast their simplified and sensationalized messages to a wide and receptive audience.
 How they differ is that Aimee Semple McPherson found fame as a prominent Pentecostal evangelist in the first half of the 20th century; whereas, Anita Sarkeesian thrives in the present, promoting herself as a “pop culture critic.”
 Sarkeesian’s message is aimed at people who subscribe to the temporal ideologies of feminism and social justice.
 Despite these differences, if you look closely at the career of Aimee Semple McPherson and compare it to that of Anita Sarkeesian you will notice there are striking similarities, particularly as to the question of the character of both Aimee Semple McPherson and Anita Sarkeesian.
 Continue reading